-Beddgelert Forest, near Porthmadog
+Beddgelert Forest, near Beddgelert

-Peaceful forest in the heart of Snowdonia National...
+Peaceful forest in the heart of Eryri (Snowdonia)...

 Snowdonia is the only UK home for the delicate Snowdon lily, which grows on ledges and rock faces, and wildlife includes feral goats and birds of prey.

 The reserve is managed in partnership by Natural Resources Wales, the National Trust, the Snowdonia National Park Authority and local landowners.

 There are over 70 National Nature Reserves in Wales.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.

 There are several routes from various car parks onto Yr Wyddfa (Snowdon).